residency

 Can I work for multiple employers in Saudi Arabia?

 Under standard Kafala, your work permit is tied to one employer.
 Working for another employer simultaneously without a secondary work permit is not permitted.
-However, freelance permit holders can work with multiple clients.
+However, freelance permit holders can legally work with multiple clients.
 Since the 2021 reforms, employees can also transfer employers after 12 months without their current employer's consent.

 What is the Saudi freelance work permit?

 The freelance work permit (رخصة العمل الحر) allows independent professionals to work legally in Saudi Arabia without being sponsored by an employer.
 It is available through Qiwa and is renewable annually.
 Eligible professions include IT, consulting, creative services, training, and others.
-You must have relevant qualifications or experience to qualify.
+You must have relevant qualifications or documented experience to qualify.

 What happens to my visa if I lose my job?